ISA 360 - The Integral Safety Assessment Tool

-There are two options; ISA 360 Comprehensive and ISA 360 Basic.
-ISA 360 Comprehensive combines the quantitative results from the online feedback survey (Basic) with additional qualitative questions to further understand the individuals capabilities, and the impact on others.
+There are two options; ISA 360 Comprehensive and ISA 360 Standard.
+ISA 360 Comprehensive combines the quantitative results from the online feedback survey (Standard) with additional qualitative questions to further understand the individuals capabilities, and the impact on others.

 Following the survey administration and reporting period, an ISA 360 Accredited Practitioner will debrief the results to each leader in a confidential and supportive coaching session and start to identify the ‘view’ that lead to the behaviours identified.
 By understanding the views that underpin our actions, we have the opportunity to change the results or outcomes.